qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 the line, click on the map canvas to add vertexes.
 To finish it, just right-click.
 Like with the lines, only the segment between the first and the last intersections is considered.
-The reshape line's segments that are inside the polygon will result in croping, where the ones outside the polygon will extend it.
+The reshape line's segments that are inside the polygon will result in cropping it, where the ones outside the polygon will extend it.

 .. _figure_edit_6: